HABITAT LEARNING LAB:

 • Create tunnels into soft wood including old trees, decks, or outdoor furniture

-• Build a hive using wax made by the bee
+• Build a hive using wax that has been secreted by the bee

-• Hives are usually built where there is some protection
+• Hives are generally built where there is some protection such as a tree cavity or near an overhang

 Leafcutter Bee Nest